• Skip to primary navigation

 Why did my bars turn out dry?

 Dry baked goods can happen for several reasons.
 If any of the moisture-adding ingredients have been reduced, like sugar, butter, peanut butter, or eggs, this can cause baked goods to turn out dry.
-If too much flour was added (I recommend weighing your flour or using the spoon and level method), baked goods can turn out dry.
+If too much flour was added (weigh your flour or use the spoon and level method), baked goods can turn out dry.
 Lastly, baking too long in the oven can dry out baked goods.
 Allow your bars to cool completely before slicing and serving, because slicing into hot bars releases steam, which dries them out.

 Why are they called monster cookie bars?